 Clipless Pedals Cons

 - Clipless pedals can cause injury- If you don’t properly adjust your bike fit and clipless cleats, you can cause some serious damage to your knees and hips.
 Knee pain is probably the most common sign that your clipless pedals aren’t adjusted properly.
 Don’t worry about this too much though.
 You’ll know if something isn’t right pretty quickly because you’ll begin experiencing pain either during the ride or shortly after.
 Pain is your indication that you need to make an adjustment.
 If you’re not experiencing any pain, keep on riding.
 Everything is fine.

 - Riding clipless is more expensive- You have to buy clipless specific shoes, cleats, and pedals.
 Clipless pedals cost about 2-3 times more than comparable flat pedals.
 Expect to spend $35-$70 for a decent pair.
 Clipless shoes will cost you $60-$120.
 You don’t have this expense when you ride flat pedals because you can use whatever shoes you already have.
 This extra cost probably comes from research, development, and manufacturing.
-Clipless systems are more complex than flat pedals.
+Clipless systems are more complex.

 - Clipless pedals don’t really increase efficiency- Many riders assume that clipless pedals are more efficient than flats for one reason or another.
 When put to the test, there isn’t really a discernable difference.
 Most studies that have been done suggest that while riding at a constant level of power on a level road, both clipless and flat pedals perform about the same.
 For proof, check out this great Youtube video from GCN.
 This scientific study shows similar results.